csg-utulsa/UnityRepoTemplate/README.md

 4. Paste the repository URL
 5. Import the package

-This package helps maintain a clean and readable hierarchy in Unity.

----

 > [!IMPORTANT]
->  **Git hooks are NOT included automatically when you clone a repository.**
-> These steps must be repeated if you clone this repo on a **new computer**.
+>  All projects in this course require that this package be implemented and that the scene hierarchies be organized with folders.
+>

 ---

-### 6. Commit and Push Your Work
+### 5. Commit and Push Your Work

 Before moving on: